dandansoysauce/ONA_03032024/README.md

 This will run under `localhost:5178` and will launch the Swagger page.

-## Note
+## Notes
-I wasn't able to initialize the git repository for the whole project before I started coding, that's why this repository has one big commit.
+* I wasn't able to initialize the git repository for the whole project before I started coding, that's why this repository has one big commit.
+* I wasn't able to finish the Enhancements as well because I feel like I didn't have enough time.